HoyongJeong/liquidScint/README.md

 ![GUI2](./assets/g2.png)
 The species of primary particle is electron.
 Of course, you can change the kind.

-With wire frame view, one can see photons inside the liquid scintillator:
+With wire frame view, one can see photon tracks inside the liquid scintillator:
 ![GUI3](./assets/g3.png)

 ### CLI Mode